maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

     SRR7013049      OreR
     SRR7013050      OreR

-.. note:: This sample sheet has the same requirements as the sample sheet in the ChIP-seq workflow, and also uses the same tool (CSAW) with a narrow default window size.
+.. note:: This sample sheet has the same requirements as the sample sheet in the ChIPseq workflow, and also uses the same tool (CSAW) with a narrow default window size.

 For comparison between two conditions, the name you assign to "condition" is not relevant, but rather the order is.
 The group mentioned first (in the above case "wild-type") would be used as a "control" and the group mentioned later would be used as "test".